WAEC is not a perfect institution – NPP’s Richard Asante

 Deputy Communications Director for the governing New Patriotic Party (NPP), Richard Asante-Yeboah has said that the West African Examination Council (WAEC) just as any other institution is not perfect in the execution of its duties.

-He was speaking to Berla Mundi on TV3’s New Day Thursday, June 23 in relation to the report released by the Africa Education Watch with uncovered widespread malpractices in last years West African Senior Secondary School Certificate Examination (WASSCE).
+He was speaking to Berla Mundi on TV3’s New Day Thursday June 23 in relation to the report released by the Africa Education Watch with uncovered widespread malpractices in last years West Afr8ican Senior Secondary School Certificate Examination (WASSCE).

 He said WAEC is a human institution with a lot of people from diverse backgrounds and “the petty problems that the Council is usually challenged with is to be expected and that for that reason, some of the incessant attacks directed at the Council each year are not appropriate and fair.